'Moving house - a new age for plant translocation and restoration'

 Join the ANPC today and receive great discounts on the conference registration fees!

-The APCC12 Organising Committee invites the submission of abstracts for Presentations or Posters on one or more of the above themes.
+The APCC12 Organising Committee invites the submission of abstracts for Presentations or Posters on one or more of the themes.
 Please note that the committee may reallocate abstracts between these themes.
 The contribution of presenters, like yourself, is crucial to the success of the Conference and we value your input greatly.
-Abstract submissions close Friday 27 July 2018.

 Abstracts should be written in Microsoft Word, Arial 10 font and be no more than 250 words in length.
-All abstracts will be published in the Conference Program which will be made available online and as a hardcopy at the Conference.
+All abstracts will be published online for conference participants.
 Presentations will be allocated 15 minutes in the Conference Program.

 You can also nominate on the form if you are prepared to submit a full length paper (approx. 1200 words) for publication in Australasian Plant Conservation (APC) - you will be contacted by the Editor prior to the conference.
 The deadline for this is 15 February 2019.
 Email the APC Editor for any queries about submission of full length papers.